Calera Bankruptcy Lawyers & Bankruptcy Attorneys

 For individuals considering bankruptcy, our Calera bankruptcy lawyer is charging $850 for attorney fees in most Chapter 7 bankruptcy filings in Shelby County and Chilton County, Alabama.
-If you have any questions as you consider a bankruptcy, please reach out to our experienced bankruptcy lawyer Attorney Steven A. Harris over the phone.
-You will typically be able to speak and consult with him the same day.
+If you have any questions as you consider a bankruptcy, please reach out to our experienced bankruptcy lawyer over the phone.
+You will typically be able to speak and consult with them the same day.

 It is not uncommon for some people to find themselves inundated with debt due to things like medical bills, divorce, and other issues leaving them struggling and feeling like there is no way out.
 The United States Bankruptcy Code gives these individuals an opportunity to gain some debt relief and in many cases is the only option other than paying the debts in full.

 Your specific circumstances dictate whether to file for bankruptcy or not.
 With just a few thousand dollars of credit card debt, it is likely a better option to settle for that amount outside of bankruptcy by calling and offering them a lump sum amount of less than what you owe.
 For delinquent loans, collection agencies usually take much less than the full amount to settle a debt.
 If you’ve fallen behind on your mortgage and haven’t been able to come to an agreement with the mortgage company, then bankruptcy might allow you to keep your home and avoid losing it in a foreclosure sale.
 If you owe money on a car loan or mortgage and want to walk away from the property, you might be able to get rid of the entire indebtedness.